marius-test/robot_framework_automation/README.md

-# python_robot_framework
+# robot_framework_automation

-Automation demonstration using **Robot Framework** with **Python**.
+Automation demonstration using **Robot Framework**.

 ### Project Structure

-- `test`: contains test cases and a test suite
+- `data`: external test data files for use in automation
+- `debug`: contains debugging scripts (e.g., `debug.py`)
+- `docs`: commands and instructions files
+- `mock_data`: mock data files (e.g., `dolorem_ipsum.txt`)
-- `output`: generated logs and HTML report from test runs
+- `output`: generated HTML reports and logs from test runs
-- `resources`: supporting files including:
+- `resources`: contains reusable resource files like `resources.robot`
-  - `debug.py`: custom Python script for testing/debugging code snippets during development
-  - `test_template.robot`: reusable Robot Framework test template
-  - `dolorem_ipsum.txt`: mock test data
-  - `robot_full_command_table.txt`: reference for Robot Framework commands
-  - `robot_terminal_commands.txt`: commands to execute and manage tests
+- `tests`: contains test cases and templates (e.g., `test_template.robot`)

 ### Purpose

-To explore Robot Framework capabilities and build reusable test automation using Python.
+This project aims to demonstrate the capabilities of Robot Framework by building a solid and reusable test automation framework.
+It provides a foundation for creating reliable automated tests that can be extended and adapted to various testing needs.
+By incorporating best practices and reusable components, it helps improve test coverage and streamline the testing process.

 ### Tools and Libraries

 - Robot Framework
 - SeleniumLibrary
 - Python